PDEGuild/DFK_Leveling_Script/README.md

 0rtis dfktools: https://github.com/0rtis/dfktools

-DirtyCajunRice web3 tool for nft batch transfer: [Web3helper.dfk.af/#/](https://web3helper.dfk.af/#/) (If you want to be extra cautious, use this to transfer your NFTs in bulk to a "sanitized wallet")
+DirtyCajunRice web3 tool for nft batch transfer: [Web3helper.dfk.af/#/](https://web3helper.dfk.af/#/) _If you want to be extra cautious, use this to transfer your NFTs in bulk to a "sanitized wallet" every time_